-Casanova’s diamond chain glistened and gleamed from a few feet away, swinging gingerly across his chest as posed for photos with fans and peers.
+Casanova’s diamond chain glistened and gleamed from a few feet away, swinging gingerly across his chest as he posed for photos with fans and peers.
 The 6’5 2 Chainz towered over the crowd.
 Waka Flocka surfaced with chest-length dreads dangling under a fitted cap.
 Nas’s extended family Jungle, Yara Shahidi and her mother were spotted.
 Legends, Rakim and Large Professor also graced the lot, along with Pusha T, 070Shake, Swizz Beatz, Consequence, Kyle, Trinidad James, and Statik Selektah.

 Nasir is the fourth West-produced album released over the past few weeks — the others being Pusha-T’s Daytona, West’s own ye, and Kid Cudi’s Kids See Ghosts.
 Public discourse veered towards the morality of engaging with artists who’ve made transgressions— Kanye’s reckless and irresponsible comments, and last month, singer Kelis spoke up on her marriage to Nas, detailing years of physical and emotional abuse.
 The allegations were met with shock, denial, and dismissal— a cyclical response to the slew of revelations and claims that have surfaced in recent times.